 With their open grass areas, playgrounds and shaded picnic areas, Phoenix city parks are a great place to hold a gathering or event.
-The information and links below will make it easier for you to plan your event and avoid conflicts with other park visitors and plan your event.
+The information and links below will make it easier for you to plan your event and avoid conflicts with other park visitors.
 (Want to film at a city park?
 You may need a permit.
 See details listed below).

 Large-scale events in city parks of more than 50 people that will be open to the public need to be arranged directly with department staff well in advance.
 Fees and certain restrictions may apply.

 Many gatherings require park users to submit a special activity request or, if city streets will be used, to obtain a special events permit.
-We've also put together a list of *recommended parks (*requires Adobe Reader to access) to help you pick the right location.
+There also is a list of *recommended parks (*requires Adobe Reader to access) to help you pick the right location.

 Organized gatherings fall into four main categories: